ejlaflure/PyBer_Analysis/README.md

 * Technical Steps

-Use unique fuction to see how many cities there are.
-This will give an idea of if this graph is useful.
+Use groupby fuction to sort data based on citys.
 We would use a multi layered bar chart for this analysis.